 Many companies use promotional items for gifts to potential clients or business partners.
 It can be something really small and cheap, a logo pen for instance, or something more substantial such as a quality umbrella with a logo.
 These gifts, in essence, are just basic marketing tools to enhance brand awareness.

 If you get a nice umbrella as a thank you for purchasing something you will be more likely to use that business again.
 We can say that your customer satisfaction increases.
-However, if you are presented with a gift pen after you buy a new car then this might have quite an opposite effect on your satisfaction level.
+However, if you are presented with a gift pen after you buy a new car, then this might have quite the opposite effect on your satisfaction level.

 The same applies with work relations.
-If someone has worked for the company for 10 years, they would most certanly be offended if given a voucher to the local spa.
-Not only does it show that no effort has been made, they might also get a sense that they are not valued by their peers or bosses.
+If someone has worked for the company for ten years, they would most certainly be offended if given a voucher to the local spa.
+Not only does it show that no effort has been made, but they might also get a sense that their peers or bosses do not value them.

-Quite often using the logo on company tie clips, that are meant as a valuable gift, is avoided, or only fragments of it are displayed should it enhance the design of the jewellery.
-The design part of the corporate jewellery is in fact the most important stage as there are a number of goals that have to be achieved:
+Quite often using the logo on company tie clips, that is meant as a valuable gift, is avoided, or only fragments of it are displayed should it enhance the design of the jewellery.
+The design part of corporate jewellery is the most important stage as there are a number of goals that have to be achieved:

 1) The jewellery must be somehow linked to the company.
-Either using colors, logo fragments or other symbols that can be associated with the company.
+Either using colours, logo fragments or other symbols that can be associated with the company.